runningcode/fladle/README.md

 Local directory to store the test results.
 Folder is DELETED before each run to ensure only artifacts from the new run are saved.

 ### numUniformShards
 Specifies the number of shards into which you want to evenly distribute test cases.
 The shards are run in parallel on separate devices.
 For example, if your test execution contains 20 test cases and you specify four shards, each shard executes five test cases.
 The number of shards should be less than the total number of test cases.
 The number of shards specified must be >= 1 and <= 50.
-This option cannot be used along max-test-shards and is not compatible with smart sharding.
+This option cannot be used along max-test-shards and is not compatible with smart sharding ([Smart Flank](https://github.com/Flank/flank/blob/master/docs/smart_flank.md)).
 If you want to take benefits of smart sharding use max-test-shards instead. (default: null)

 ### clientDetails
-A key-value map of additional details to attach to the test matrix.
-Arbitrary key-value pairs may be attached to a test matrix to provide additional context about the tests being run.
-When consuming the test results, such as in Cloud Functions or a CI system, these details can add additional context such as a link to the corresponding pull request.
+A key-value map of additional details to attach to the test matrix.([clientDetails in Google Cloud Docs](https://cloud.google.com/sdk/gcloud/reference/beta/firebase/test/android/run#--client-details)) Arbitrary key-value pairs may be attached to a test matrix to provide additional context about the tests being run.
+When consuming the test results, such as in Cloud Functions or a CI system, these details can add additional context such as a link to the corresponding pull request. ([Access Client Details](https://firebase.google.com/docs/test-lab/extend-with-functions#access_client_details))

 ### testTargetsAlwaysRun
 Always run - these tests are inserted at the beginning of every shard.
 Useful if you need to grant permissions or login before other tests run